Thraka/thraka.github.io/articles/how-to-load-a-font.md

 All consoles automatically use the default font defined by the <xref:SadConsole.Global.FontDefault?displayProperty=fullName> property.
 Unless changed, SadConsole loads this font from a font embedded in the library.
 The font defaults to **1x** in size.

 You can use the existing default font and generate a different size from it.
-Each font contains reference to the <xref:SadConsole.FontMaster> through the <xref:SadConsole.Console.Font.Master> property.
+Each font contains reference to the <xref:SadConsole.FontMaster> through the <xref:SadConsole.Font.Master> property.
 Simply generate a new font from the master and assign it back to the `FontDefault` property.

 ```csharp
 SadConsole.Global.FontDefault = SadConsole.Global.FontDefault.Master.GetFont(Font.FontSizes.Two);